PA Program

 English Composition (two semesters, or two writing intensive courses)

 Online courses from regionally accredited institutions are accepted.
 AP credits accepted by the undergraduate institution can satisfy general biology, general chemistry, psychology, statistics, and English composition courses.
-Anatomy, physiology, and microbiology should have a 5-year currency for completion, which may be waived for applicants who have been working full-time in the healthcare field since completion.
+Anatomy, physiology, and microbiology should have a 7-year currency for completion, which may be waived for applicants who have been working full-time in the healthcare field since completion.

 AP and CLEP credit accepted by the undergraduate institution can be used to satisfy pre-requisite requirements for general biology, general chemistry, general psychology, statistics, and English composition.

-Three pre-requisite courses have a five-year currency:
+Three pre-requisite courses have a seven-year currency:

 Anatomy / A&P I